Fair skin, bright eyes? Welcome abroad, fellow sufferers.

 Wind, spray, salt, sand, dust, bacteria

-Exposing our extremely sensitive and important organs, the eyes, to salt water and the sun might have some damaging effects, and especially for people with bright eyes.
-In most cases, people coming from the northern parts of the world have bright skin and light eyes that are not as adaptable to excessive amounts of salt water, that dries the sensitive eyes.
+Exposing our extremely sensitive and vital organs, the eyes, to saltwater and the sun might have some damaging effects, and especially for people with bright eyes.
+In most cases, people coming from the northern parts of the world have bright skin and light eyes that are not as adaptable to excessive amounts of saltwater, that dries the sensitive eyes.
 There’s also the intense reflections from the water, which doubles the intensity.